-Prerequisites: 12 HIST credits including 6 credits at the 2000level (HIST 1113 or HIST 1114 or GEOG 1160 strongly recommended)
+Prerequisites: 45 credits at the 1100-level or higher, including 6 credits of 2XXX History (HIST 1113 or 1114 or GEOG 1160 strongly recommended) Transferable (refer to transfer guide)

 Québec in Canada

 Students will critically examine the development of Québec society since 1867, focusing on the interplay between tradition and modernization in the development of the modern Québec identity, as well as the sometimes stormy relationship between French- and English-speaking Canadians within modern Canada.
 They will critically evaluate the contrast between the optimistic hopes of the Confederation period and the realities of building a transcontinental nation out of two vastly different cultures.
 Students will critically examine original documentary material, in translation, on issues such as the role of Catholicism in society, the tensions and cleavages within the French-speaking community, the importance of the independence movement, and the place of non-Francophone minorities.